-Visitor Visas (Temporary Resident Visa – TRV) – A Visitor Visa is placed on your passport once you have been approved, indicating that you have met the requirements for a temporary resident (whether it be as a visitor, student or worker). it is issued for a maximum period of 6 months.
+Visitor Visas (Temporary Resident Visa – TRV) – a Visitor Visa is placed on your passport once you have been approved, indicating that you have met the requirements for a temporary resident (whether it be as a visitor, student or worker). it is issued for a maximum period of 6 months.
 This visa is not applicable to permanent residents.

-Parent and Grandparent Extended Stay Temporary Resident Visa – This is similar to the Visitor Visa and TRV.
+Parent and Grandparent Extended Stay Temporary Resident Visa – this is similar to the Visitor Visa and TRV.
 It can be granted for a period of up to 2 years under certain circumstances.
 The application is usually accompanied by a letter of introduction from the visa office.

-Transit Visa – If you are planning to transit through Canada, you will need a Transit Visa.
+Transit Visa – if you are planning to transit through Canada, you will need a Transit Visa.
 Please note that certain individuals traveling to or from the U.S. may not need a transit visa.
 You also don’t need a transit visa if you are under the Transit Without Visa program (TWOV), or the China Transit Program (CTP).

 Student Visa – or more precisely the Canadian Study Permit, is required if you intend to pursue post-secondary education in Canada for more than 6 months.
 It is important to receive it before you come to Canada.
-If you’ve been accepted for a student visa, you will receive an eTA and TRV (if your country of origin requires them).
+If you have been accepted for a student visa, you will receive an eTA and TRV (if your country of origin requires them).

 Work Visa – or Work Permit, or authorization to work without a permit is required for foreign nationals who wish to work in Canada under the Temporary Foreign Worker Program, or the International Mobility Program (IMP).